USEPA/MCSimMod/README.md

 `install.packages("deSolve")`

-If installing from source, `devtools` is required:
+If installing from github, `devtools` is required:

 `install.packages("devtools")`